Executive Director & Development Director:

 Linda first came to the Interfaith Center in 2007 to spearhead the Capital Campaign for the restoration of the Presidio Chapel.
 Her responsibilities included raising funds for the project and working with the architects and the Presidio Trust to put all the pieces together.
-Recently, Linda took on the role of Managing Director whose additional duties include fundraising for programs and working with the board of directors on strategic initiatives.
+Linda took on the role of Managing Director whose additional duties include fundraising for programs and working with the board of directors on strategic initiatives.
+After some time of functioning as Executive Director, she was named to the position by the Board.

 The first half of Linda's career was predominantly in the high tech industry traveling all over the world.
 During the dot com era, she decided she really wasn't interested in spending 24/7 at the office or playing Foosball with 20-somethings.
 It was time for a change, so she followed her heart to the nonprofit world.
 Her corporate experience has served her well in all aspects of the business of the Interfaith Center.